daveadams/sakai-info/ROADMAP.md

 ### 0.5.3 ###

-* Ability to specify alternate config file at the command line
+* Add ability to specify Sequel connect string on command line
 * Better date formatting and proper time zone understanding
 * More query functionality
 * OSP presentation/metaobj support
-* Add simple tests against user/site fixture data
 * More query and shell functionality

 ### 0.5.4 ###